MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/overview-native-mode.md

 - **Native Mode for Microsoft 365**.
 In this mode, the network only uses features that allow users, groups, and content to be compatible with and mapped to their counterparts in AAD and Office 365.

-  When Yammer content is in Native Mode, you can search for it in the Office Security & Compliance Center.
+  When Yammer content is in Native Mode, you can search for it in the [Microsoft 365 Compliance Center](https://go.microsoft.com/fwlink/?linkid=2132455).

   In this mode, users and admins can't add features that would take the network out of Native Mode.